Yu-Lab-Genomics/MethylAI/README.md

 ### Identification of DNA methylation linked active motifs:

 Integrated with the DeepSHAP algorithm, MethylAI can quantify the contribution of each nucleotide to the methylation prediction.
-This allows for the identification of key sequence features, such as transcription factor binding motifs, that drive methylation changes.
+This allows for the identification of key sequence features, such as transcription factor (TF) binding motifs, that drive methylation changes.

 ### Interpreting GWAS Variants: